88 Online Therapy Tips (Get Better Results and Save Money)

 27. It’s okay to get angry.

 It’s normal to get angry at your therapist at some point.
 Sometimes it’s projection; sometimes it’s because they got something wrong.
 Anger can be a key in therapy, but it will only open doors if you use it.
+So, tell your therapist if you’re upset.
 Holding back how you feel out of “politeness” will hold you back in therapy.

 28. Share as much with your therapist as possible.

-Everyone has secrets, and you’re not required to tell your therapist every secret you have.
+Everyone has secrets, and you’re not required to tell your therapist everything.
 However, the more you tell your therapist, the deeper therapy will get.
 Sharing something that you find difficult to share can strengthen your relationship and lead to breakthroughs.

 29. If something weird pops into your head, tell your therapist about it.